danilocangucu/hsk-bikeapp/README.md

 ``stations.cy.js``
 The first test on this file clicks on a station in a list, waits for the station details to be loaded, makes a request to the detail page API, and asserts that the details of the clicked station match the API data.
 The second test scrolls down a list of stations and verifies that 20 more station names are added per scroll.

+## Cloud-based Backend
+The backend of this application has been migrated to the cloud using Amazon Web Services (AWS).
+To enable this, I created a separate repository for the cloud implementation, which can be found [here](https://github.com/danilocangucu/hsk-bikeapp-solita-cloud).

 ## Contributing